-Apply now for 2017.
+Apply now for 2018.

 The Training Program curriculum was developed in consultation with the Hawthorne Valley Learning Center, the Cornell Small Farms Program, and the Farmer Veteran Coalition.
 The principles and practices of sustainable farming are at the core of this program, but workshops and courses ranging from farm business management to tractor maintenance to value-added food preparation to green building make it flexible and robust.
 This program will enable Heroic Food graduates to build a broad skill base that will serve them to lower their business and living costs, earn extra income, and explore new markets as they grow their farm-based careers.
-We have designed the Training Program to embody a working model of sustainability, community, conservation and regeneration of people, animals and farmland.
+We have designed the Training Program to embody a working model of sustainability, community, conservation, and regeneration of people, animals, and farmland.

 The program consists of three basic “pillars”:

-entor farms in the mid-Hudson valley during the growing season, mid- March through November.
+entor farms in the mid-Hudson Valley during the growing season, mid- March through November.
 Provides hands-on farm training and experience in basic vegetable and/or livestock production.

 - Supplemental workshops, sit down instruction, and professional conferences take place primarily during the winter season (roughly Nov-Feb).
 Provides a broader and deeper understanding of farm and farm ecology topics, and holistic farm planning & business management; plus farm skills such as basic welding and tractor maintenance & repair.